 The Right Mental Model

-// AI will write this correctly:
+// AI tools will produce this correctly:

 const user = await supabase.from("users").select("*").eq("id", userId);